UCSolarCarTeam/Helios-Hermes/README.md

 From the directory that this README is currently located in (we assume this is named Hermes), run the command:
     `cd ../ && mv ./Hermes ./src && mkdir Hermes && mv ./src ./Hermes/`
-    (replace Hermes with the name of your cloned directory if it is different) This will rename the cloned directory to src and move it within a new directory called 'Hermes' Your new file structure should look like:
+    (replace Hermes with the name of your cloned directory if it is different) This will rename the cloned directory to src and move it within a new directory called 'Hermes'.
+Your new file structure should look like:

   - root